Xi'an City Wall

 Stele Forest: Located inside the Wenchang Gate to the east of the South Gate, it collects steles of different dynasties which offer a feast for Chinese history and calligraphy fans.

-Ancient Cultural Street of Shuyuanmen: Get inside the South Gate and turn eastward, you'll find this street full of antiques and souvenirs.
+Ancient Cultural Street of Shuyuanmen: Get inside the South Gate and turn eastward, and you'll find this street full of antiques and souvenirs.

 Defu Lane: A quiet path to the west inside the South Gate leads you to the leisure lane with many cafes and bars.